nurkiewicz/kafka-scheduler/README.md

 In that case the message is transferred back to bucket 0 - but at the end of it.
 In the meantime, other messages may be eligible for delivery, reaching their respective deadline.

+When scanning of time bucket 0 reaches our message after its deadline, it is sent to destination and forgotten.

 # API

 The API is straightforward: